Starting a New School Year with Food Allergies: the Basics

 I'll be honest: I was terrified when my son Cade started elementary school.
 Coming from a church preschool where he was always well-protected in a small, peanut-free classroom, I felt like I was throwing him to the wolves by sending him to our much larger, public school.
 I was also clueless.
 I had no idea where to begin to set up a plan that would protect him in the classroom, the lunchroom and anywhere else he'd go within the school.

-I'd be lying if I didn't admit that even after all these years - and a second child with food allergies at our elementary school - I still get scared.
+I'd be lying if I didn't admit that even after all these years - and a second child with food allergies attending school - I still get scared.
 It's hard starting in the fall with new teachers and building a level of trust all over again.
 But, you know what I've learned?
 The start of the school year is an amazing opportunity to not only create (or strengthen) relationships with your school's administration and staff, but also step up and show your teachers that you are in this together and willing to do absolutely anything you can to help them in their effort to protect your child.
 It's a chance to show your kids that you love them, you're fighting for them, and you are confident that they will one day be able to advocate for themselves in the same way, too.

 So, where do you begin?
 I understand that food policies differ from school to school and within districts, and each family has its own level of comfort when it comes to how allergies are addressed.
-But, this is crucial for EVERY food allergy family: you need to sit down with your school administrator, nurse and child's teachers before school begins to discuss your child's food allergies and come up with a PLAN.
+But, this is crucial for EVERY food allergy family: you need to sit down with your school administrator, nurse, and child's teachers before school begins to discuss your child's food allergies and come up with a PLAN.
 Whether you are simply creating a food allergy plan for your child, or drafting a 504 (see more about 504 plans below), here are some steps you should take to prepare for this season and ensure your child's safety.

 1. Review your food allergy action plan, in detail, with your school administrator, nurse and teachers.

-Each district has forms that it will need for you and your pediatrician/allergist to fill out prior to school starting; these forms provide authorization to administer medication in case of an allergic reaction AND very explicit direction on when to do so.
+Each district has forms that it will need for you and your pediatrician/allergist to fill out prior to school starting; these forms provide authorization to administer medication in case of an allergic reaction and very explicit direction on when to do so.
 This is called a food allergy action plan.
 Your school team should clearly understand the steps that should be taken if an allergic reaction is suspected; what medication to administer and when; what to do in case of escalated symptoms (and what those symptoms might look like); and who to call in case of an emergency.

 But there's more to consider, particularly your child's food allergy background.
 Here are some questions to help guide you through that part of the discussion: